no-more-secrets/utilities/README.md

                 make> origin h     # $(info $(origin h)) file

-                make> # We can still type it the long way make> $(info $(origin h))
+                # We can still type it the long way
+                make> $(info $(origin h))
                 file

-                make> # Try a more complex command make> info $(patsubst %,%.x,$(h))
+                # Try a more complex command
+                make> info $(patsubst %,%.x,$(h))
                 5.x

-                make> # Try an invalid command
+                # Try an invalid command
                 make> invalid_command
                 ./.makepipe.6448:33: *** missing separator.
 Stop.

-                make> # Make has reloaded due to the error, make> # but our variable values from this make> # session are still intact:
+                # Make has reloaded due to the error,
+                # but our variable values from this
+                # session are still intact:
                 make> print h
                 5

-                make> # Now source a Makefile into the session. make> # (no targets are run).
+                # Now source a Makefile into the session.
+                # (no targets are run).
                 make> . src/Makefile

-                make> # At this point all variables loaded make> # from the Makefile are available for make> # inspection/changing in the REPL.
+                # At this point all variables loaded
+                # from the Makefile are available for
+                # inspection/changing in the REPL.

                 make> quit